The UN special envoy to Syria has called for a truce again around the city of Aleppo as activists report more deaths in fighting around the country.

 De Mistura welcomed the move and said the UN was counting on Russia's help to ensure "the adherence of the Syrian armed forces to the pause, once it comes into effect".

-The toll of 333 civilians in Aleppo since July 31, when rebels launched a major push to break a government siege of districts under their control, includes 165 - among them 49 children - killed by opposition fire on the city's government-held western districts.
+The toll includes 165 civilians - among them 49 children - killed in opposition fire on the city's government-held western districts.

-Another 168 civilians have died in Russian and Syrian government air strikes and shelling on its rebel-controlled eastern neighbourhoods, according to the Syrian Observatory.
+Another 168 civilians died in Russian and Syrian government air strikes and shelling on its rebel-controlled eastern neighbourhoods, according to the SOHR.

 Russia has been carrying out air raids in support of President Bashar al-Assad's forces in Syria since September 2015.